 For the walnut shrimp:

-2 cups cooking oil (canola oil recommended)
+2 cups cooking oil (high-smoking-point oil like avocado, grapeseed, or peanut)

 1/2 cup water